HazyResearch/deepdive/doc/installation.md

 layout: default
 ---

-# DeepDive Installation Guide
+# Installing DeepDive

-Using the [Virtual Machine]() is the easiest way to get started with DeepDive.
-It comes pre-loaded with a ready-to-run example application.
 This tutorial explains how to install DeepDive on your own machine.

 ### Dependencies